 Trip Harting Fund for Graduate or Current Pony Club Members

-The Trip Harting Fund was created with donations to TDF from Trip's friends and supporters after he passed away in 2008.
-This fund will provide grants up to $500 for current or graduate riders with a Pony Club Rating of B or A to assist in attending the USDF 'L' Education Program or USDF Instructor/Trainer Program.
+The Trip Harting Fund was created with donations from Trip's friends and colleagues after he passed away in 2008.
+This fund will provide an annual $500 grant to a current or graduate rider with a Pony Club Rating of A, B, or C rating to attend an educational event of his/her choice.
+Preference will be given to riders with A or B rating.

 - Applicant must be a U.S. Citizen or Permanent Resident.